wjb321/TTCan-/TTCAN/TTCAN_v1.4/readme.txt

 speed node send speed to ttcan node1(com15) and then send speed info via ttcan to  ttcan node2(3) use the speed to get response

 now: ttcan sends speed change info and speed.

+15.5.22
+according to different ids, call different functions to send, this different functions are different sensor messages.

+16.5.22
+pb3, 4 after reset, the main function are jtdo and jntrst modes, when used as noral io, should do the pinremap function.